hemnath46/SLA/SLA Backend/React/my-app/README.md

 day11:10/11/25
 form submit:-
-controlled component :
-uncontrolled component :
+controlled component : the components control by  react state uncontrolled component : the components control dom it self Fragment - it is group of multiple element and it's not create new node in dom and it's not affect the css style

 day12:11/11/25
 drop down statement using <select>